WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/h.md

 Initialism for *high definition* (as a verb) and *high-definition* (as an adjective).
 Use uppercase.

-For more information, see [Referring to file types](https://make.wordpress.org/docs/style-guide/formatting/filenames/#referring-to-file-types).
+For more information about spelling out abbreviations, see [Abbreviations](https://make.wordpress.org/docs/style-guide/language-grammar/abbreviations/).

 ## header